fovendor/roundify-video-bot/README.md

 # Open http://localhost:8000 in your browser
 ```

+**Note:** The first time you run the server, a `logs` directory will be created in your project root to store log files.

 ### Docker Compose Deployment (Recommended)

 This is the easiest and most reliable way to run the service in production.